NateWr/restaurant-reservations/restaurant-reservations/readme.txt

 9. Access a short guide from your Plugins list to help you get started quickly.

 == Changelog ==

+= 1.0.1 (2014-05-08) =
+* Replace dashicons caret with CSS-only caret in booking form

 = 1.0 (2014-05-07) =
 * Initial release